DanWaLes/age-verification/README.md

 # age-verification
 Provides a secure age range API for self-declared ages on Linux systems as an optional standalone program.

-Only users with root access can modify age verification files and all details needed for self-declared age verification are encrypted.
-Details are not stored in plain text.

 This is a proof-of-concept.
 It has not been fully tested.

 ## Motivation
 It is not the job of [init systems](https://en.wikipedia.org/wiki/Init) such as SystemD to force asking for [DOB and other PII](https://itsfoss.com/news/systemd-age-verification/), regardless of jusristiction (where OS-level age verification may not even be required), then store it in plain text.
 This project seeks to address [project over-reaching](https://youtube.com/watch?v=07hfECzhzG0) and security issues.

 ## Scope
+The only goal of this project is to provide a secure age range API for regions requring self-declared age verification.
+There are inherent privacy and security issues around handeling age verification.

 Only age-ranges for self-declared age verification methods will be considered.
-This is because users with root access are technically able to bypass forced-identification checks and redefine age verification details of all users.
 There is no need to add extra complexity for otherwise unused age ranges.

+It is entierly possible that there will become multiple age brackets as new OS-level age verification laws get introduced or revised.
+The project should be future-proofed against multiple age range requirements so that legacy configurations do not become an issue.

+To ensure security, only root users should be able set age verification details of users.
+Additionally, details needed for age range must be encrypted at rest.
+Sensative details like DOB should not be passed as a function parameter in plain text as that allows it to be visible in the stack trace, undermining data security.

-There is not a direct way for "account setup" wizards to use this project.
+There will not be a direct way for "account setup" wizards to use this project as it would add extra complexity.
+There is not a way to ensure the program is connected to a TTY, which would be needed to get a password to decrypt the encrypted DOB function parameter.
 "Account setup" wizards are able store encrypted age verification details in the expected encrypted format in expected file locations.
-See `av_mgmt.py` as a reference implementation.

 ## Privacy and security issues
 This project recognises the dangers of [forced-identification](https://consumerrights.wiki/w/Forced_identification) methods: